 See Also: Best 25 Nelson Mandela Quotes

-Mandela had numerous talents, he also did a number of works that are still very much appreciated at the global arena of literary materials, the Long Walk to Freedom reveals a lot about him.
-For example in the book, he states that his teacher coined the term Nelson for him on the first day to school.
+Mandela had numerous talents, he also did a number of works that are still very much appreciated in the global arena of literary materials, the Long Walk to Freedom reveals a lot about him.
+For example in the book, he states that his teacher coined the term Nelson for him on the first day of school.

 When he was elected president, he shocked many people due to his stand for national cohesion and an end to discrimination that had ruled South Africa for decades.
 The ruling party known as Government of Unity was initiated by Mandela in a bid to avoid ethnocentric, racial and political tension that was rife on the walk to freedom.
 This was backed up by the Truth and Reconciliation Commission that was mandated with delving into human right violations.

 Mandela’s role as president was intricate due to the balance he was compelled to strike between all the people.
 On the one hand, the famished and discontented blacks who had suffered for long under the manacles of segregation; the Boers sought more rights while the whites clamoured for equal rights.
 Unlike his counterpart in Zimbabwe, Robert Mugabe, who chooses to throw out all settlers to cripple the economy, his approach to administration was feasible.